scholarslab/scholarslab.github.io/collections/_posts/2020-06-30-participating-in-statue-removal-history-crowdsourcing.md

 * **tags = ["municipal-action"]** (change to the appropriate one of these options: municipal-action, renaming, direct-action, private-action)
 * **weight = 1** (leave as is)

-9. Upload any images to [https://github.com/Gorcenski/whentheycamedown/tree/trunk/static/img](https://github.com/Gorcenski/whentheycamedown/tree/trunk/static/img)
+9. Upload any images to [https://github.com/Gorcenski/whentheycamedown/tree/trunk/static/img](https://github.com/Gorcenski/whentheycamedown/tree/trunk/static/img).
+To embed images in the post content; use the following syntax, which is a relative link to a file stored in the repo's /img folder: **{{< figure src="../../img/confederate-soldier-farmville-va2.jpg" title="photo by Alexa Massey">}}**

 10. Create a pull request so someone knows to check your work and add it to the live website (see [this section](https://github.com/scholarslab/scholarslab.org/blob/master/docs/authoring-and-editing.md#move-your-writing-to-the-main-repo) from Scholars' Lab's blogging documentation, but ignore the parts about assigning reviewers)

-Thanks to Emily Gorcenski for creating and running this project, as well as structuring it so volunteers can contribute; and to the 20+ folks who have worked on the project.
+Thanks to Emily Gorcenski for creating and running this project, structuring it so volunteers can contribute, and advising on how to work with the template; and to the 20+ folks who have worked on the project.
 Thanks also to GitHub user @ligerzero459 for starting a post template, @jonahbron for comments on that template, and @shushugah for template improvements and reviewing/merging PRs.
 Finally, thanks to my colleague Rebecca for encouraging us to work on this project.

 ## Footnotes:
 [^1]: [https://mobile.twitter.com/EmilyGorcenski/status/1270760701678796802](https://mobile.twitter.com/EmilyGorcenski/status/1270760701678796802)